The header area of a top-level page shows its own link in this color.

 Phonebook View means 50 consecutive names of a menu's phonebook:

-A and forward if you click on the menu's down-arrow icon,
+The A's and forward if you click on the menu's down-arrow icon;

-The People Phonebook is sorted by last name.
-The other phonebooks are sorted by 1st
+people are sorted by last name, and other things are sorted by 1st

 A registered person can be identified by first name, last name, some of both, or